 The SCANgroup is part of the Brain Development Imaging Laboratories (BDIL), a collaborative research cluster investigating brain development.

-We are also affiliated with SDSU’s Center for Clinical and Cognitive Neuroscience, SDSU/UCSD Joint Doctoral Program in Clinical Psychology, and SDSU Department of Psychology and its Master’s Program.
+We are also affiliated with the SDSU Center for Autism and Developmental Disorders, SDSU Center for Clinical and Cognitive Neuroscience, SDSU/UCSD Joint Doctoral Program in Clinical Psychology, and SDSU Department of Psychology and its Master’s Program.

 Toddler MRI Project:

 Our current efforts focus on identifying early brain markers for Autism Spectrum Disorders (ASDs), which remain unknown today.
-The SDSU Toddler MRI Project’s goal is to compare brain development in the first years of life in toddlers with ASDs v. typically developing children.
-We are especially interested in understanding how the brain is organized at the age when first autism symptoms become apparent (around 18-24 months).
+The SDSU Toddler MRI Project’s goal is to understand how the brain develops in the first years of life in toddlers with ASDs in comparison to typically developing children.
+We are examining how the brain is organized at the age when first autism symptoms become apparent (around 18-24 months) and whether certain brain circuits track with autism symptoms by the time children are 4-5 years of age.

 This project is conducted in collaboration with colleagues at SDSU, UCSD, and Rady Children’s Hospital San Diego, and is funded by the National Institutes of Mental Health.